Desperate parents pleaded with officers to act during Uvalde school shooting, video shows

 Last year, city officials in Uvalde released body camera footage and recordings of 911 calls.

 Nearly 400 officers waited more than 70 minutes before confronting the gunman in a classroom filled with dead and wounded children and teachers.
-Federal and state investigations later looked into law enforcement training, communication, leadership and technology, and questioned whether officers prioritized their own lives over those of children and teachers.
+A Department of Justice review later cited “cascading failures” in the handling of the massacre while another report by Texas lawmakers faulted law enforcement at every level with failing “to prioritize saving innocent lives over their own safety."

+At one point, Arredondo is seen on body camera sending another officer to get a master key.
+Later investigations found no evidence the classroom door was locked.

+Early on, he tells officers crouched near him that they are going to clear all the rooms before breaching the classroom because “time is on our side right now.”

 But the minutes tick past.